appuio/charts/keycloak/README.md

 [Keycloak](http://www.keycloak.org/) is an open source identity and access management for modern applications and services.

 ## TL;DR;

 ```console
 $ helm install stable/keycloak
 ```

+## Adaptations for Openshift

+There are some minor adaptations necessary to run the [helm/stable Keycloak-Chart] on openshift.
+To make these adaptations the appuio Keycloak-Chart takes the helm/stable Chart just as a dependency.
+The values.yaml then adds an empty securityContext and a configuration for the route to the chart.
+The templates-folder contains the openshift-specific definition for the route.
+Everything else is plain Keycloak.

 ## Introduction